OBOAcademy/obook/docs/pathways/ontology-contributor.md

     - See lesson on [Identifying missing terms](https://oboacademy.github.io/obook/lesson/ontology-term-use/#6-identifying-missing-terms)
     - See lesson on [Making term requests to existing ontologies](https://oboacademy.github.io/obook/lesson/ontology-term-use/#7-making-term-requests-to-existing-ontologies)
 - Join the discussion: Comment on tickets or discussion board
-- Join the conversation: Attend ontology calls (Many ontology developer groups have recurring calls that are open to the community.
+- Join the conversation: Attend ontology calls (many ontology developer groups have recurring calls that are open to the community.
 Contact the ontology owner to request information about calls.)
 - Edit the ontology file: make changes on a branch and do a pull request (_more advanced_)
     - See lesson on [Contributing to OBO ontologies](https://oboacademy.github.io/obook/lesson/contributing-to-obo-ontologies/)